 Estonia celebrates Flag Day – a short history

-The Estonian Students’ Society adopted blue, black and white as the colours of their fraternity on 4 June 1884; the date is now celebrated as Flag Day in Estonia.*
+On 4 June 1884, the Estonian Student Union adopted blue, black and white as the colours of their fraternity; the date is now celebrated as Flag Day in Estonia*.

-The origins of the Estonian flag lie within the national movement – the Estonian Students’ Society adopted blue, black and white as the colours of their student fraternity on 4 June 1884.
-In 1918, the flag officially became the Estonian national flag.
-The tricolour has since become one of the most important symbols in the independence, consciousness and solidarity of the Estonian people.
+The Estonian flag has its origins in the national movement – on 4 June 1884, the Estonian Students’ Association adopted blue, black and white as the colours of its student fraternity.
+The flag officially became the Estonian national flag in 1918.
+Since then, the tricolour has become one of the most important symbols of the independence, consciousness and solidarity of the Estonian people.

-The birth of the Estonian tricolour is connected with the Estonian awakening period – the national flag is thus the same age as the political history of its people.
-The tricolour was born in the academic and national-romantic atmosphere of the University of Tartu during the last quarter of the 19th century.
+The birth of the Estonian tricolour is connected with the Estonian awakening – the national flag is the same age as the political history of its people.
+The tricolour was born in the academic and national-romantic atmosphere of the University of Tartu in the last quarter of the 19th century.

 Blessed in semi-secret

-It was at the founding of the “Vironia” society (now Estonian Students’ Society) at the University of Tartu on 29 September 1881, when the exact colour combination of blue-black-white first emerged.
-The first flag was handmade in the spring of 1884 by Paula Hermann, the wife of doctor Karl August Hermann, a honorary member of the Students’ Society.
-The flag was made in Tartu, in the kitchen of the Hermanns’ Veski Street house.
+The exact colour combination of blue, black and white was used for the first time at the foundation of the “Vironia” Society (now the Estonian Students’ Society) at the University of Tartu on 29 September 1881.
+The first flag was handmade in the spring of 1884 by Paula Hermann, the wife of doctor Karl August Hermann, an honorary member of the student society.
+The flag was made in Tartu, in the kitchen of the Hermanns’ house in Veski Street.

 Estonia’s first flag, now exhibited at the Estonian National Museum.
 Photo by Helen Wright.

 There are several interpretations of the national colours.
-According to the most popular one, blue represents the reflection of the sky in the lakes and the sea, symbolising endurance – “until the skies last”; black stands for the black greatcoat of an Estonian man or for the earth that feeds its people; white marks an aspiration towards light and purity.
+According to the most popular one, blue represents the reflection of the sky in the lakes and the sea, symbolising perseverance – “until the sky lasts”; black represents the black cloak of an Estonian or the earth that nourishes the people; white represents the striving for light and purity.

-Since appearances with this flag were banned in Tartu, as Estonia was then under the rule of the imperial Russia, the flag was blessed in a semi-secret church service on 4 June 1884 in Otepää.
-The last song of the service was “Mu isamaa, mu õnn ja rõõm” (“My native land, my pride and joy”, the current national anthem).
+As appearances with this flag were forbidden in Tartu, as Estonia was then under the rule of Imperial Russia, the flag was blessed at a semi-secret church service in Otepää on 4 June 1884.
+The last song of the service was “Mu isamaa, mu õnn ja rõõm” (“My homeland, my pride and joy”, now the national anthem).

 Estonia’s flag was blessed in a semi-secret church service on 4 June 1884 at the Otepää church.
 The church in 2012; photo by Ivar Leidus, shared under the Creative Commons CC BY-SA 3.0 EE licence.